arrow-kt/arrow/kategory-docs/docs/docs/patterns/monadcomprehensions/README.md

 ### Comprehensions over coroutines

 This feature is known with multiple names: async/await, coroutines, do notation, for comprehensions...each version contains certain unique points but all derive from the same principles.
-In Kotlin, coroutines (introduced in version 1.1 of the language) make the compiler capable of rewriting seemingly synchronous code intro asyncronous sequences.
+In Kotlin, coroutines (introduced in version 1.1 of the language) make the compiler capable of rewriting seemingly synchronous code intro asynchronous sequences.
 Kategory uses this capability of the compiler to bring you coroutines-like notation to all instances of the `Monad` typeclass.

 Every instance of `Monad` contains a method `binding` that receives a suspended function as a parameter.
 This functions must return the last element of the sequence of operations.
+`yields()` is a helper function that takes any one value and constructs a correct return.
 Let's see a minimal example.

 ```kotlin:ank
 import kategory.*